[Letting go and allowing God: beauty for ashes]

-My younger brother had always held so tightly to his security blanket, which he referred to as his “baw baw,” until that fateful day, when he was goaded into throwing it into the flames.
-When he realized that it was irretrievable, he was understandably upset.
-However, sometimes the hardest things to let go of are the things that keep holding us in a place where we are unable to grow up, and move forward.
-Unwittingly my little brother had a little help getting past his insecurity.
+My younger brother had always held so tightly to his security blanket (more precisely, his “baw baw”) until that fateful day, when he was goaded into throwing it into the flames.
+When he realized that it was irretrievable, however, he was understandably upset.
+Sometimes, the hardest things to let go of are the things that keep holding us in a place where we are unable to grow up, and move forward.
+Unwittingly, my little brother had a little help getting past his insecurity.

 Baptism is really no different than throwing things into the fire.
 Essentially we are throwing it all into the fire: our past and ourselves, which we vow to trust to God.
-Much like the mythical phoenix, we too shall rise again from the ashes, as Jesus has His way in our hearts.
+Much like the mythical phoenix, we too shall rise again from the ashes as Jesus has His way in our hearts.
 He is the only One who can perform this “heart surgery” that we so desperately need.
 If we should stumble and fall along life’s ways, we always have that hope in Jesus who has already paid the price for our sins.
-When we ask for that forgiveness we receive it, allowing us to rise once again.
+When we ask for that forgiveness, we receive it, allowing us to rise yet again.

 “Do not gloat over me, my enemies!
 For though I fall, I will rise again.
 Though I sit in darkness, the LORD will be my light.” –Micah 7:8

-Because water symbolizes being cleansed by God, through baptism we declare that it’s only God who can cleanse us from all impurity, and that we are sinners saved only by His grace.
-Because God is our all consuming fire, He can destroy and remove anything that has a hold over us, and restore us to Him–if we give Him that go ahead to do so.
+Because water symbolizes being cleansed by God, through baptism we declare that it’s only God Himself who can cleanse us from all impurity, and that we are sinners saved only by His grace.
+Because God is our all consuming fire, He can destroy and remove anything that has a hold over us, and restore us to Him– IF we give Him that go ahead to do so.

-“To all who mourn in Israel, he will give a crown of beauty for ashes, a joyous blessing instead of mourning, festive praise instead of despair.
-In their righteousness, they will be like great oaks that the LORD has planted for his own glory.” –Isaiah 61:3
+“To all who mourn in Israel, He will give a crown of beauty for ashes, a joyous blessing instead of mourning, festive praise instead of despair.
+In their righteousness, they will be like great oaks that the LORD has planted for His own glory.” –Isaiah 61:3